Quotients of $S^2\times{S^2}$: Introduction

-\begin{remark} An analysis of one construction of the geometric example $\bM$ leads to the construction of another smooth 4-manifold in this homotopy type, which may not be homeomorphic to the geometric manifold. \end{remark}
+\begin{remark} An analysis of one construction of the geometric example $\bM$ leads to the construction of another smooth 4-manifold in this homotopy type, which may not be homeomorphic to the geometric manifold (see Section \ref{sec:seven}). \end{remark}

-\begin{remark} If $\pi$ has order 2 or 4 then $Wh(\pi)=0$ and the natural homomorphism from $L_4(1)$ to $L_4(\pi,-)$ is trivial (see Wall \cite{Wall:1976}).
-Thus if $M$ is non-orientable we may surger the normal map $M\#E_8\to{M}\#S^4=M$ to obtain a twin: there is a homotopy equivalent 4-manifold $\ast M$ with the opposite Kirby-Siebenmann invariant.
-On the other hand, when $|\pi|=4$ the mod 2 Hurewicz homomorphism is trivial.
-Hence pinch maps have trivial normal invariant, so do not provide ``fake" self homotopy equivalences (see \cite[p.~420]{Cochran:1990}). \end{remark}
+\begin{remark} When $|\pi|=4$, the mod 2 Hurewicz homomorphism $h\colon \pi_2(M) \to H_2(M;\cy 2)$ is trivial.
+Hence pinch maps have trivial normal invariants, so do not provide ``fake" self homotopy equivalences, meaning a self equivalence not homotopic to a homeomorphism (see \cite[p.~420]{Cochran:1990}).
+We rule out other fake self equivalences for $\pi = \cy 4$ in Section \ref{sec:thirteen}. \end{remark}